 This being said, however, with all of those desirable perks comes a lot of competition.
 And that makes the application and approval processes for the SBA microloan program not only difficult but long.
 Applying for an SBA loan, in general, can take time, and borrowers might find themselves jumping through what feels like unnecessary hoops to stay compliant with the program’s requirements.

 If you’re looking for a more flexible source of money for your new business, consider a business line of credit.
 Often described as a hybrid between a credit card and a traditional business loan, a line of credit is a pool of money established by the lender with a maximum credit limit.
 You can draw from the line of credit for nearly any business purpose and in any amount, up to the credit limit.

-The biggest advantage to the business line of credit is that you only pay interest on the amount you’ve used at any given time.
+The biggest advantage to a business line of credit is that you only pay interest on the amount you’ve used at any given time.
 So, your credit limit may be $30,000, but if you only withdraw $10,000, then you only pay interest on that $10,000 that you’re actually using.

 If you need startup funding to purchase equipment, then consider equipment financing a top option for funding your venture.
-Equipment financing for startup businesses are particularly apt for your situation because of their self-secured nature.
+Equipment financing for startup businesses is particularly apt for your situation because of its self-secured nature.
 Because the equipment you purchase will act as collateral for the very funding you use to purchase it, equipment loans will be easier to qualify for, even if you don’t have much time in business.